 34. How legal proceedings taken

-(1) Any proceedings under section 33 or in respect of an offence against this Act may be taken in the name of the Association by the Chief Executive Officer or by any other officer of the Association authorized in that behalf by the board.
+(1) Any proceedings under section 33 or in respect of an offence against this Act may be taken in the name of the Association by the Chief Executive Officer or by any other officer of the Association authorised in that behalf by the board.

 (2) No proof shall be required of the appointment of an officer of the Association, or of the authority of an officer to take proceedings in the name of the Association but the averment on the process that an officer of the Association has such authority shall be deemed to be conclusive proof of the fact.

-[Section 34 amended by No. 23 of 1998 ss.16(1) and 17(1); No. 35 of 2003 s.
+[Section 34 amended by No. 23 of 1998 s.
+16(1) and 17(1); No. 35 of 2003 s.
 218.]

 35. Protection from liability etc.